aleshaleksey/fansys23/05-skills.md

 - Special:
   - Entities with a swim speed can always "take care" to swim.
   - Floatation devices (improvised or purpose made) reduce thresholds for staying or returning to the surface by 5.
   - An entity with a diver's kit can see normally in the fluid, can swim at 1/2 base speed instead of 1/4 base speed, and does not need to worry about breath for 30 minutes.
-Usually a diver's kit is designed specifically for one fluid.
+Usually a diver's kit is designed specifically for one fluid (usually this fluid is water).
 - **Take care**: Yes.
 - **Try again**: Yes.
 But, the dynamic nature of failure and drowning makes it meaningless.